 Your course assessments are handed out by your trainer in class time.
 There is a downloadable handbook available to assist students with course material.
 As of 1st March, some qualifications will require the use of Canvas (our new online learning platform).
 Students will be able to contact their trainer via the program or call the office if they require any assistance in navigating through this program.

-An internet connection is required to operate Canvas, students have access to free wifi on campus and laptops are available for use upon request.
+An internet connection is required to operate Canvas.
+Students are to complete this study at home in their own time however access to free wifi on our campus is available along with laptops for use upon request.
 Students are able to bring their own devices if they wish.

 There are a number of ways in which our course material is presented including: